-Ilga Leimanis has been teaching drawing and creativity short courses at UAL since 2007, including Introduction to Drawing Skills.
-She has previously spoken about delivering Art and Design Workshops for 16 to 18 Year Olds but today we focus on how her inspiring short courses could benefit you, whatever your skill level, from students and professionals to those looking to take their very first creative steps.
+Ilga Leimanis has been teaching drawing and creativity short courses at UAL since 2007, including Introduction to Drawing Skills Online Short Course.
+She has previously spoken about delivering Art and Design for 16 to 18 Year Olds Online Short Course but today we focus on how her inspiring short courses could benefit you, whatever your skill level, from students and professionals to those looking to take their very first creative steps.

 “My drawing courses will cover manual skills; you will learn how to draw from observation, learn how to see, and understand how to make it look right.
 If you have ever been frustrated that your drawings do not depict the subject, this is the course for you.”